Meet Our Doctors

 Dr. Barnes invites individuals to engage in the courageous work of recovery which creates the transforming and transcending process of becoming who they truly are meant to be and creating a life filled with peace, joy, confidence, clarity, meaning, and connections.

 img_1938-4Dr.
-Sylvia Klatt, Psy.D.
+Sylvia A. Klatt, Psy.D.

-Dr. Klatt has been in practice since 1995 and has experience in treating a range of mood and anxiety concerns in child, adolescent and adult populations.
-She has trained and worked in a variety of settings including: private practice, community counseling centers, schools, day care centers, nursing/rehabilitation centers, inpatient and partial hospitalization programs.
-Her areas of interest and specialization include: generalized anxiety disorders, depression, social/emotional development of children, adolescents and young adults, family adjustment, life transition issues, infertility, grief and loss, women’s/girl’s issues, stress management and health/medical illness adjustment.
+Dr. Klatt has experience in treating a range of mood and anxiety concerns in children, adolescent and adult populations.
+She has trained and worked in a variety of settings including: private practice, community counseling centers, schools, child care centers, and partial and inpatient hospital programs.
+Dr. Klatt’s areas of interest and specialization include: generalized anxiety disorders, grief and loss, depression, social/emotional development, life transition issues, infertility, stress management and health/medical illness adjustment issues.
 Dr. Klatt also volunteers with a breast cancer support group and has special interest in the emotional needs of cancer patients and their families.

 Dr. Klatt believes in a supportive, compassionate therapeutic relationship that is sensitive to each individual’s unique needs to facilitate their personal process of adjustment, change and growth.